Maldives

 Current environmental issues affecting the Maldivian people: depletion of freshwater aquifers threatens water supplies; inadequate sewage treatment; coral reef bleaching.

-Google maps Maldives
+Google Maps Maldives

 The capital and other divisions